Many still hesitate to get vaccine, but reluctance is easing

 Iowa Gov. Kim Reynolds, a Republican, is trying win over the one-third of adult Iowans who will not commit to getting a vaccine by emphasizing that the shots will help return life to normal.

-In Alabama, health officials targeted a few counties with their pro-vaccine message, enlisting doctors and pastors and using virtual meetings and the radio to spread the word.
-Dr. Karen Landers, assistant state health officer, said the effort had positive results and was likely to expand.

-Nearly 36% of North Carolina adults have been at least partially vaccinated, state data show.
-But demand has been much lower in certain parts of the state.
-In Cumberland County, fewer than 1 in 6 residents have gotten at least one shot.
+In North Carolina's Cumberland County, fewer than 1 in 6 residents have gotten at least one shot.

 Amid worries there would be an unused surplus of vaccines, Cape Fear Valley Health hospital systems opened up the shots last week to everyone 16 or older.